MusabChishti/neocortexapi/source/Documentation (Implement the Spatial Pooler SDR Reconstruction)/README.md

-  Steps:
+# Steps to run the project.

-1)Clone this repository to your local machine.
+1)Clone [this](https://github.com/MusabChishti/neocortexapi.git) repository to your local machine.

 2)Ensure you have the necessary dependencies installed, including: